holmjohnii/weworked-api/resources/timesheets.md

 ## Retrieve a daily timesheet
 Retrieves the details of a daily timesheet.

-`GET /v1/timesheets`
+`GET /v1/timesheets/daily`

 ##### cURL Example
-`curl -H "x-api-key: YOURAPIKEY" -H "x-ww-user: YOUREMAIL" GET "https://api.weworked.com/v1/timesheets"`
+`curl -H "x-api-key: YOURAPIKEY" -H "x-ww-user: YOUREMAIL" GET "https://api.weworked.com/v1/timesheets/daily"`

 ### Parameters
 * userid - The unique identifier for the user.
-* timeperiod - The timeperiod you
-* date -
+* date - The date of the timesheet to return.

 ### Returns
 Returns a week of timesheet objects.